helm/helm-www/content/en/docs/helm/helm_get_notes.md

 ---
-title: "Helm Get Manifest"
+title: "Helm Get Notes"
 ---

-## helm get manifest
+## helm get notes

-download the manifest for a named release
+download the notes for a named release

 ### Synopsis

-This command fetches the generated manifest for a given release.
+This command shows notes provided by the chart of a named release.

-A manifest is a YAML-encoded representation of the Kubernetes resources that were generated from this release's chart(s).
-If a chart is dependent on other charts, those resources will also be included in the manifest.

 ```
-helm get manifest RELEASE_NAME [flags]
+helm get notes RELEASE_NAME [flags]
 ```

 ### Options

 ```
-  -h, --help           help for manifest
+  -h, --help           help for notes
       --revision int   get the named release with revision
 ```